-Symptoms typically progress over time, as nerves become more compressed.
-You might experience:
+The symptoms of spinal stenosis typically progress over time as nerves become more compressed.

 - leg or arm weakness